 Try to engage the techniques below for 10 minutes at a time to create a more immersive experience.
 Remember while engaging in physicality to listen to physical needs.
 Stay hydrated, stay cool, wear appropriate clothing, and be aware of surroundings to prevent injury (UW, 2012).

 Deep Breathing Exercises - This is a technique recommended for managing all forms of intense emotion, as it allows us to take a step back from the upsetting stimuli, catch our breath and self-soothe.
-This is accomplished by focusing our energy on slow, deep, even inhalation and exhalation (Pearson, 2019).
-To start, breathe in deeply while counting to four.
-Imagine filling the stomach with breath and allow the abdomen to expand on inhale.
-Next, hold the breath for four seconds.
-Then, exhale for four seconds.
-Do this at least five times in a row before moving on to the next task.
-Consider playing music with a slow beat, and breathing to the rhythm (Pearson, 2020).
+This is accomplished by focusing our energy on slow, deep, even inhalation and exhalation (USDHHS, 2021 April).
+To start, we breathe in deeply while counting to four.
+Next, we hold our breath for four seconds.
+Then exhale for four seconds.
+We do this at least five times in a row before moving on to our next task.
+We can also play music with a slow beat, and breath to the rhythm (USDHHS, 2021 June).

 Progressive Muscle Relaxation - Here we slowly tense and relax our muscle groups in order.
 This effort allows us to identify areas of the body where we are holding tension, and practice relaxing that area and we work to soothe whatever stressor has triggered us.